 Students from any college or university are welcome to apply.

-1) Review the Summer 2013 NURF project descriptions and select a project of interest.
-There are more than 30 projects to choose from!
+1) Review the Summer 2014 NURF project descriptions and select a project of interest.
+There are nearly 30 projects to choose from!
 (Click on project images for larger view.)

 Faculty mentors will follow-up with applicants as needed.
-Fellowship recipients will be notified by NDnano starting March 1, 2013.
+Fellowship recipients will be notified by NDnano starting early March.